Neilabh21/PG_Dynamics/Simulation 1/README.md

 # Simulation 1

-#### Problem - To simulate the trajectory of the center of a free cylinder in the horixontal plane acted upon on one end by a force F of constand magnitude and in the direction perpendicular to the axis at all times
+#### Problem - To simulate the trajectory of the center of a free cylinder in the horixontal plane acted upon on one end by a force F of constant magnitude and in the direction perpendicular to the axis at all times

 Assumed Values -
 - F = 10 N